Khaled-Salah-El-Din/My-Shop/README.md

 # My Shop – PHP E-Commerce Website

 A small e-commerce web application built with **PHP, MySQL, HTML, CSS, and JavaScript**.
-You can click the headings icon to go to any sections, such as setup to locally run the site, or the screenshots section
+You can click the headings icon to go to any sections, such as the setup to locally run the site, or the screenshots section

 This project demonstrates:
 - PHP backend development